Phlegraean Fields: Since 1500

-A 2009 journal article stated that inflation of the caldera centre near Pozzuoli might presage an eruptive event within decades.
+A 2009 journal article stated that deformation of the caldera centre near Pozzuoli might presage an eruptive event within decades.
 In 2012 the International Continental Scientific Drilling Program planned to drill 3.5 km below the earth's surface near Pompeii, in order to monitor the massive molten rock chamber below and provide early warning of any eruption.
-Local scientists are worried that such drilling could itself initiate an eruption or earthquake.
-In 2010 the Naples city council halted the drilling project.
-Programme scientists said the drilling was no different from industrial drilling in the area.
-The newly elected mayor allowed the project to go forward.
-A Reuters article emphasized that the area could produce a "super volcano" that might kill millions.
+Local scientists were worried that drilling could precipitate an eruption or earthquake; programme scientists said it was no different from industrial drilling in the area.
+The drilling was halted in 2010, but later resumed.
+A Reuters article emphasized that the area could produce a "super volcano" that might kill millions, but gave no evidence to the claim.

-A study from the Istituto Nazionale di Geofisica e Vulcanologia shows that the volcanic unrest of the Campi Flegrei caldera from January 2012 to June 2013 was characterised by rapid ground uplift of about 11 cm, with a peak rate of about 3 cm per month during December 2012.
-It adds that from 1985 to 2011 the dynamics of ground uplift were mostly linked to the caldera's hydrothermal system, and that this relation broke down in 2012.
+A study from the Istituto Nazionale di Geofisica e Vulcanologia reported that the volcanic unrest of the Campi Flegrei caldera from January 2012 to June 2013 was characterised by rapid ground uplift of about 11 cm, with a peak rate of about 3 cm per month during December 2012.
+It added that from 1985 to 2011 the dynamics of ground uplift were mostly linked to the caldera's hydrothermal system, and that this relation broke down in 2012.
 The driving mechanism of the ground uplift changed to periodical emplacement of magma within a flat sill-shaped magmatic reservoir about 3000 m in depth, 500 m south from the port of Pozzuoli.

 In December 2016, activity became so high that an eruption was feared.
-In May 2017 a new study by University College London and the Vesuvius Observatory published in Nature Communications revealed that an eruption might be closer than previously thought.
+In May 2017, a study by University College London and the Vesuvius Observatory published in Nature Communications concluded that an eruption might be closer than previously thought.
 The study found that the geographical unrest since the 1950s has a cumulative effect, causing a build-up of energy in the crust and making the volcano more susceptible to eruption.

 On 21 August 2017 there was a magnitude 4 earthquake on the western edge of the Campi Flegrei area.
 Two people were killed and many more people injured in Casamicciola on the northern coast of the island of Ischia, which is south of the epicentre.